Rotlug/amfm/README.md

 * `openssl`
 * `gstreamer` and its various plugins (good, bad, ugly...)

+## Usage
+Run `amfm --help` to see all options and flags that can be used with the program.

 ## Special Thanks
 Thank you very much to the [Shortwave](https://gitlab.gnome.org/World/Shortwave) developers as teh GStreamer backend code is taken from that app